MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutAdvancedBidding.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Use bid adjustments to increase your bid for the demographics (e.g. time of day) that are most important to your advertising campaign.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # How to target my customers by adjusting my bids

 > [!NOTE]
-> If you're advertising in connection with any financial, insurance, education, career and employment, and/or housing services, you **cannot** use individuals' demographics—such as age, gender, location, etc.—for the purpose of personalizing advertising, segmenting, or profiling customers.
+> If you're advertising in connection with any financial, insurance, education, career and employment, and/or housing services, you **cannot** use individuals' demographicsâ€”such as age, gender, location, etc.â€”for the purpose of personalizing advertising, segmenting, or profiling customers.

 :::image type="content" source="media/BA_Conc_Target.png" alt-text="Target.":::